ls1intum/Ares/SECURITY.md

 If what you discovered could be used maliciously or is in another way an actual security vulnerability, please do not make the issue public, but follow these steps:
 - similar to a bug report, collect information how it can be reproduced
-- state the system and the versions that are used, especially your AJTS-Version.
+- state the system and the versions that are used, especially your Ares-Version.
 - provide additional information and context, if possible
 - write that in an email to c.femers@tum.de (if you wish to use PGP, the fingerprint for the email address is `80703280C4ACE4256AABFF825E2C13E54FFC3F2A`)